Los Angeles Theft Crimes Attorney

 A first offense can even be reduced to an infraction, which would eliminate any criminal record.
 Any subsequent offense can be charged as a felony theft crime, commonly known as petty theft with a prior, which is punishable with one year in the county jail or state prison time.

-If you are convicted of a grand theft felony offense, you could receive state prison time, large fines, restitution, probation or parole, court-ordered counselling, and community service.
+If you are convicted of a grand theft felony offense, you could receive state prison time, large fines, restitution, probation or parole, court-ordered counseling, and community service.
 Any type of theft crime conviction can be used to increase future sentences if you are convicted of another theft crime in the future.

-Under California Penal Code 459 PC, burglary is defined as the act of entering into a building with the specific intent of stealing property.
+Under California Penal Code 459 PC, burglary is defined as the act of entering a building with the specific intent of stealing property.
 Normally, burglary is charged as a felony offense and is considered a “strike” under California's Three Strikes law.

-If you are being charged with any type of theft related crime in Los Angeles County, you should contact one of our experienced criminal defense attorneys.
+If you are being charged with any type of theft-related crime in Los Angeles County, you should contact one of our experienced criminal defense attorneys.
 These types of offenses can carry severe penalties ranging from fines and restitution to jail or prison time, depending on the seriousness of the infraction.

 A key factor in defending clients in a theft crime case is to make all attempts to avoid a conviction that can be used against them later by a potential employer.
 The attorneys at Cron, Israels & Stark defend people throughout Los Angeles County and San Fernando Valley against all types of theft crime charges.
+Penal Code 460 PC defines first-degree residential burglary.

 Forgery Law in California - Penal Code 470 PC

-Many people believe forgery is merely the signing of another's name, but it also includes the altering, corrupting, creating or publishing of a document intended to defraud.
+Many people believe forgery is merely the signing of another's name, but it also includes the altering, corrupting, creating, or publishing of a document intended to defraud.

 Identity Theft Law in California - Penal Code 530.5 PC